rikoarik/finance-management-ai/README.md

 ## 📝 License

 This project is open source and available under the MIT License.

-## 👨‍💻 Developer

-Developed with ❤️ using Flutter

 ---

 **Happy Tracking! 💰📊**